Conflict is a normal part of any healthy relationship at work (or home). As much…

 A wise coach I know once told me to picture the other person you are in conflict with as they must have been in the world when they were five.
 As a mother this is always an instant calming tactic and allows me to see the situation from a different perspective.
 What might this ‘inner-child’ be looking for in the situation?
 What might be important to them?
 Likely it’s acknowledgement, connection, being heard, etc. Just our basic human needs that are easy to respond to once you take away the gruff/abrupt adult approach.

-- Listen to your inner Dialogue
+- Listen to your own Dialogue

 This is a tricky one that takes lots of awareness.
 The fight/flight/freeze response is our brain acting as it should in situations that we find threatening.
 It is tied to our long-ago ancestors being physically threatened and how the brain needed to respond – QUICKLY.
 Otherwise our survival was at question.
 That has carried over and our brain reacts in the same way when we are emotionally threatened.
 We move from our logical thinking brain (pre-frontal cortex) to reacting quickly without thinking (amygdala hijack).
 This looks like raised voices, threatening behaviours, (fight) leaving the room, or shutting down (flight), or not being able to respond (freeze).
 It is difficult to build awareness for ourselves that this is happening because it happens so fast.
 Start with looking back after the fact (maybe the next day) and try to bring that awareness closer and closer to the event time.